DISB Warns Consumers to Be on Alert

 You are not required to obtain a new insurance or Medicare card under the ACA.
 Also, anyone who is a legitimate representative of the federal government will already have your personal and financial information and should not ask you to provide it.

 Don't Be Misled

 Here are some other important “red flags” to watch out for:

-Starting in 2014, all Americans will be required to have health insurance.
+The District of Columbia requires most residents to have health insurance.
 You will not face jail time if you do not purchase health insurance.
-However, those who remain uninsured and do not qualify for any exemptions will face a penalty of $95 (for each adult) or 1% of family income, whichever is greater.
-In 2015, the penalty will increase to $325 per adult or 2% of family income, and in 2016 and beyond, the penalty will be $695 per adult or 2.5% of family income.
+However, those who remain uninsured and do not qualify for any exemptions will face a penalty that will be assess when you file your District of Columbia income tax return.

 The D.C. and federal governments will not be contacting individual consumers to sell them insurance.
 Do not give any sensitive information to anyone claiming to be with a government entity.

 The best way to protect yourself from insurance fraud is to research the agent and company you’re considering.
 Always stop before writing a check, signing a contract or giving out personal information.
 Call us at the D.C.
 Department of Insurance, Securities and Banking at (202) 727-8000 and confirm that the agent and company are licensed to sell insurance in D.C.